MahroshAtif2005/tactIQ/README.md

 ## 9. Copilot Context-Aware Chat

-After the analysis is generated, coaches can interact with a **Copilot-style AI assistant**.
+After the analysis is generated, coaches can interact with a Copilot-style AI assistant.

-The Copilot chat can:
+### The Copilot chat can

 - explain why the AI reached a specific recommendation
 - explore alternative tactical scenarios
 - evaluate the risks of ignoring the recommendation
 - analyze match pressure or player workload in more detail

+### Why the chat remains context-aware

-Because the chat has access to the **current analysis context**, responses remain aligned with the tactical situation.
+The chat has access to the current analysis context, so responses stay aligned with the tactical situation.

-This conversational layer helps coaches better understand the reasoning behind AI decisions and build confidence in the recommendation.
+This conversational layer helps coaches understand the reasoning behind AI decisions and build confidence in the recommendation.

 ---

-## 9. Data Layer (Azure Cosmos DB)
+## 10. Data Layer (Azure Cosmos DB)

 tactIQ uses **Azure Cosmos DB** as the persistent data layer for user accounts, team rosters, and player intelligence.